vrjkmr/hmm/README.md

 The `HiddenMarkovModel` class is defined in `hmm.py`.
 To instantiate it, simply define the state space, the observation space, and initialized model parameters (transition probabilities, emission probabilities, and initial probabilities).

 Below is an example model instantiated using the `HiddenMarkovModel` class.
-The hidden states are the weather outdoors (hot or cold), and the observations are the number of ice creams eaten by a certain individual (1, 2, or 3).
+The hidden states are the weather outdoors (hot, cold), and the observations are the number of ice creams eaten by a certain individual (1, 2, 3).

 ![](https://i.imgur.com/Wx2Eq1E.png)